tensorpack/tensorpack/docs/tutorial/dataflow.md

 	 -->

 ### Use DataFlow outside Tensorpack
-Another good thing about DataFlow is that it is independent of tensorpack internals.
-You can just use it as an efficient data processing pipeline and plug it into other frameworks.
+DataFlow is independent of both tensorpack and TensorFlow.
+You can simply use it as a data processing pipeline and plug it into any other frameworks.

 To use a DataFlow independently, you will need to call `reset_state()` first to initialize it, and then use the generator however you want: